 One way to keep a survey summary short is to use a teaser at the start.

-Here’s an example introduction that doesn’t state all of its findings, but gives us an incentive to keep reading:
+Here’s an example introduction that doesn’t state all of its findings but gives us the incentive to keep reading:

 And here’s a great survey introduction that summarizes the findings in just one sentence:

 In WPForms, you can reduce the size of your survey report by excluding questions you don’t need.
 We decided to remove this question from the report PDF because it has no answers.
 Just click the arrow at the top, and it won’t appear in the final printout:

 This is a great way to quickly build a PDF summary of your survey that only includes the most important questions.
 You can also briefly explain your methodology.

 When you create a survey in WordPress, you probably have a good idea of your reasons for doing so.